-- 3.1 Only the Council will exercise the following functions: - (a) adopting and changing the Constitution; - (b) approving or adopting the Policy Framework, the Budget and any application to the Secretary of State in respect of any Housing Land Transfer; - (c) subject to the urgency procedure contained in the Access to Information Procedure Rules in Part 4 of this Constitution, making decisions about any matter in the discharge of an Executive Function which is covered by the Policy Framework or the Budget where the decision-maker is minded to make it in a manner which would be contrary to the Policy Framework or contrary to, or not wholly in accordance with, the Budget; - (d) appointing the Leader of the Council: - (e) agreeing and/or amending the terms of reference for Regulatory Committees, the Overview and Scrutiny Commission and the Standards Committee, deciding on their composition and making appointments to them; - (f) appointing representatives to outside bodies unless the appointment is an Executive Function or has been delegated by the Council; - (g) approving or amending an allowances scheme for Members under part 6 of this Constitution. - (h) changing the name of the area, conferring the title of Honorary Alderman or Freedom of the Borough; - (i) confirming the appointment of the Head of Paid Service; - (j) making, amending, revoking, re-enacting or adopting bylaws and promoting, or opposing, the making of local legislation or personal Bills; - (k) all other matters which, by law, must be reserved to Council.
+- 3.1 Only the Council will exercise the following functions: - (a) adopting and changing the Constitution; - (b) approving or adopting the Policy Framework, the Budget and any application to the Secretary of State in respect of any Housing Land Transfer; - (c) subject to the urgency procedure contained in the Access to Information Procedure Rules in Part 4 of this Constitution, making decisions about any matter in the discharge of an Executive Function which is covered by the Policy Framework or the Budget where the decision-maker is minded to make it in a manner which would be contrary to the Policy Framework or contrary to, or not wholly in accordance with, the Budget; - (d) appointing the Leader of the Council: - (e) agreeing and/or amending the terms of reference for Regulatory Committees, the Overview and Scrutiny Commission and the Standards Committee, deciding on their composition and making appointments to them; - (f) appointing representatives to outside bodies unless the appointment is an Executive Function or has been delegated by the Council; - (g) approving or amending an allowances scheme for Members under part 6 of this Constitution. - (h) changing the name of the area, conferring the title of Honorary Alderman or Freedom of the Borough; - (i) confirming the appointment of the Head of Paid Service; - (j) making, amending, revoking, re-enacting or adopting bylaws and promoting, or opposing, the making of local legislation or personal Bills; - (k) to refer to the Secretary of State concerns arising from consultations regarding substantial development or variation in health services; - (I) all other matters which, by law, must be reserved to Council.